What is a questionnaire?

 You can set up an online questionnaire relatively easily, or simply carry out market research on the street if that’s the best method.

-2. You can get and analyze results quickly
+2. You can get and analyse results quickly

 Again depending on the size of your survey you can get results back from a questionnaire quickly, often within 24 hours of putting the questionnaire live.

-It also means you can start to analyze responses quickly too.
+It also means you can start to analyse responses quickly too.

 3. They’re easily scalable